 AIRI Insights

-It is a common misconception that AI adoption is only suitable for larger or technology-based organizations.
-On the contrary, smaller AI Unaware and AI Aware organizations, even if they lack data, talent, or ML infrastructure could adopt ready-made AI solutions for their core or peripheral business activities.
+It is a common misconception that AI adoption is only suitable for larger or technology-based organisations.
+On the contrary, smaller AI Unaware and AI Aware organisations, even if they lack data, talent, or ML infrastructure could adopt ready-made AI solutions for their core or peripheral business activities.

-Organizations should assess if their current AI capabilities support their organizational objectives.
-If there is a mismatch, organizations could refer to their organizational capabilities’ profiles as a high-level guide on specific areas to target and improve.
+Organisations should assess if their current AI capabilities support their organisational objectives.
+If there is a mismatch, organisations could refer to their organisational capabilities’ profiles as a high-level guide on specific areas to target and improve.

-An important point to note is that not every organization needs to reach AI Competent.
+An important point to note is that not every organisation needs to reach AI Competent.

-The ideal AI readiness is dependent on the organizational objectives.
+The ideal AI readiness is dependent on the organisational objectives.

 AI Competent